 A certain degree of (controlled) chaos in life forces us to grow.
 It’s the perfect way to step out of the daily comfort zone and transcend our limitations as human beings.

 - Constant daydreaming

-- You’re obsessed about small things
+- You’re obsessed with small things

 - Watching too much Netflix